 I am not sure how came across this book, but I am extremely glad I did.
 The book is “Delivering Happiness” by Zappos.com CEO Tony Hsieh.
 When I bought the AudioBook from Audible.com I knew very little about Zappos other than having heard about their legendary Product Videos in their site and that they were bought by Amazon in 2009 (which implied they should be super smart on e-commerce & warehousing).

-It was news to me that Tony didn’t start Zappos, instead it was by a young first time entrepreneur Nick Swinmurn.
-Tony Hsieh got involved in Zappos initially as an investor through his venture fund “Venture frogs” which had invested on Zappos, then after the Dotcom burst Tony became more hands-on and then to risk his entire LinkExchange fortune on Zappos – fascinating indeed.
+It was news to me that Tony didn’t start Zappos, instead, it was by a young first-time entrepreneur Nick Swinmurn.
+Tony Hsieh got involved in Zappos initially as an investor through his venture fund “Venture frogs” which had invested on Zappos, then after the Dotcom burst, Tony became more hands-on and then to risk his entire LinkExchange fortune on Zappos – fascinating indeed.
 Many entrepreneurs including myself can easily relate to the struggles the company has gone through in early days from 2000 to 2003, but the growth story from 2003 to 2009 (when they hit a Billion Dollars) was like a fantasy come true.
-Tt would have been great to learn about those years had Tony chronicled them in detail (in preface of the book he did say this is not a Biography of Zappos, but I wish it was).
+It would have been great to learn about those years had Tony chronicled them in detail (in the preface of the book he did say this is not a Biography of Zappos, but I wish it was).
 Tony wants us to believe it was all due to the Culture he created in Zappos.
-May be it was the culture primarily, but I feel it got to have been helped greatly by other factors as well – their technology, marketing, warehousing capability and so on.
+Maybe it was the culture primarily, but I feel it got to have been helped greatly by other factors as well – their technology, marketing, warehousing capability and so on.